 How much caffeine is beneficial and how much is too much?

 Whether you’re maneuvering for a morning cup of jo, slurping your soda or steeping your sweet tea on the back porch, you’re likely one of some 280 million Americans that consumes caffeine every single day.
+Some people love coffee so much that they travel to different countries using sites like chandigarhmetro in search of the best coffee they have ever tasted.
 Is coffee good for you?
 Is there a safe limit on daily caffeine intake?
 Do the health and nutritional effects of caffeine outweigh any potential risks?
 Let’s find out.

 Caffeine is a natural stimulant found primarily in coffee beans, tea leaves and cacao beans (the mother of chocolate) and any foods or beverages made from these.
 As a stimulant, it is considered a drug, though its global popularity might make us think otherwise.
 Caffeine increases dopamine signaling in the brain, which leads to a sense of alertness.
 According to James Lane, PhD, of Duke University Medical Center, caffeine “exaggerates the stress response.
 Caffeine locks the receptor normally used by adenosine, a brain modulator that provides feedback to avoid overstimulation of nerve cells.”
 Is this a problem?
 He continues, “If adenosine is locked up, nothing keeps the nervous system from getting too excited at a cellular level.”

 People often form habits from drinking caffeinated beverages, whether that caffeine is naturally occurring (such as coffee, tea or in a kola nut) or added.
 Many people (if not most) consuming caffeinated products enjoy their energizing effects.
 Caffeine is also found in some prescription and over-the-counter medications, including pain relievers, diet medications and cold/flu remedies.